-Hang Su, Varun Jampani, Deqing Sun, Subhransu Maji, Evangelos Kalogerakis, Ming-Hsuan Yang, and Jan Kautz, "SPLATNet: Sparse Lattice Networks for Point Cloud Processing", CVPR 2018 (oral, to appear).
+Hang Su, Varun Jampani, Deqing Sun, Subhransu Maji, Evangelos Kalogerakis, Ming-Hsuan Yang, and Jan Kautz, "SPLATNet: Sparse Lattice Networks for Point Cloud Processing", CVPR 2018 (oral).

 A novel CNN architecture that combines information from multiple views of a 3D shape into a single and compact shape descriptor offering state-of-the-art performance in a range of recognition tasks.